Mpowa-IO/Documents/Privacy Policy.md

 We want to communicate with you only if you want to hear from us.
 We try to keep emails to a minimum and give you the ability to opt in to any marketing communications we send.

-We will send you email relating to your transactions on Kickstarter.
+We will send you email relating to your transactions on Mpowa.
 You may also elect to receive certain marketing email communications, in accordance with your preferences, and from which you may opt out at any time by adjusting your notification settings.
-If you download the Kickstarter app, you can manage the notifications you receive on your mobile device in your profile settings.
+If you download the Mpowa app, you can manage the notifications you receive on your mobile device in your profile settings.

 We’ll also send you service-related announcements when it’s necessary to do so.